erichardson30/react-starter/README.md

-## React Starter — "isomorphic" web app boilerplate
+## React Starter — "isomorphic" web app boilerplate with Flux implementation

 This React Starter was based off the React Starter Kit by Kriasoft and can be found [here](https://github.com/kriasoft/react-starter-kit)